demisto/dockerfiles/README.md

 ## Getting Started
 **Pre-requisites:**
-* Install python 2 and 3:
+* Install python 2 and 3 (so you can create both python 2 and 3 images):
   * Mac: use brew to install (more info at: https://docs.brew.sh/Homebrew-and-Python): `brew install python3` and then: `brew install python@2`
 * Or install pyenv (recommended for managing multiple python versions):
     * Mac: `brew install pyenv` .
 Make sure to run then: `pyenv init` and follow instructions to add to either `~/.zshrc` or `~/.bash_profile` depending on you shell.